datacite/keeshond/design.md

 ## Folder Structure
 - internal - Reserved by golang, but is where everything specific to app lives, i.e. nothing third parties could import
 - app - Main package for all application code
-- cmd - The main access to the functioanlity, different applications can be built depending on usecases using the internal code.
+- cmd - The main access to the functionality, different applications can be built depending on usecases using the internal code.
+- docker - Docker related build files
+- data - Additional data that is required by applications e.g. COUNTER Robots list

+# Metric Event API

+Recording of Metric events, these are submitted and stored into a Clickhouse database

+### Events

+An event is made up of the metric name, the identifier for repository we're tracking, user id, session ids, the url of the request and the unique identifier for resource i.e. a PID (DOI).

+### Session IDs

+Session ID's are created according to COUNTER requirements but they consist of a "timestamp date + hour time slice + user id"

+### User IDs

+User ID's are generated based on a unique salted hash, the data comes from the original client ip, the useragent used, a unique identifier (repo id) and the original host domain of the site recording the event.

 # Statistics API

+Statistics API builds queries over the metric events stored in clickhouse.

 ### Metrics